Which grocery stores will be open on Christmas Eve and Christmas Day 2023?

 - Sam’s Club: Locations will be open until 6 p.m. local time, according to the company’s website.

-- Sprouts: Stores will be open from 7 a.m. to 7 p.m. local time on Christmas Eve, the chain’s website says.

 - Target: The company announced earlier this month that most Target stores will be open until 8 p.m. on Christmas Eve.
-You can check your location’s hours online here.

-- Walmart: Hours may vary by store on Christmas Eve, according to Walmart, but all stores will close for Christmas Day.

-- Wegmans: Hours for both the stores and their pharmacies may vary.
-You can find your Wegmans store’s hours online.
+The Horseheads Target will close at 8 p.m., and its CVS pharmacy will close at 5 p.m.

+- Walmart: All Walmart location in the Twin Tiers will be open from 6 a.m. until 6 p.m. on Christmas Eve.

+- Wegmans: All Wegmans locations in the Southern Tier will close at 6 p.m. on Christmas Eve, and their pharmacies will be open from 8:30 a.m. until 4 p.m.

 Stores open on Christmas Eve and Christmas Day

-- CVS: Many locations will remain open both days, a representative tells Nexstar, but some pharmacy hours may be reduced or locations closed for the holiday.
-You can check your CVS location’s hours here.
+- CVS: Most CVS stores in the Twin Tiers will be closed on Christmas Day, but the Sayre location will be open from 10 a.m. to 5 p.m., and the Owego location will be open from 10 a.m. until 8 p.m.
+All local CVS pharmacies will be closed on Christmas Day.
+Store and pharmacy hours vary from location to location on Christmas Eve.
+Visit CVS’s website to find hours for a specific location.

 - Walgreens: Locations will be open during regular business hours on Christmas Eve, Walgreens explains, but pharmacy hours may vary.
-Most stores will be open on Christmas Day from 9 a.m. to 6 p.m.
-You can check your store’s hours here.
+All Walgreens locations in the Southern Tier (except for the Corning location) will be open on Christmas Day from 9 a.m. to 6 p.m.
+The Corning location will be closed.

 Often, gas stations and convenience stores remain open on Christmas Day.
-That includes many 7-Eleven, Circle K, Speedway, Casey’s, and Speedway locations.
+That includes many 7-Eleven and Speedway locations.